rohansaibuddhi/touchgrass/README.md

 ## Known Issues

-All known issues are issues with respect to the final deliverable but they are not part of the MVP as promised:
+All known issues are issues with respect to the final deliverable and do not hinder the functionalities we had given as our MVP:

 - login is using test accounts
 - user registration is not implemented